 F.E. refused his consent, arguing that between the trial and the appeal, eight of the most senior and eminent judges in England had unanimously rejected the defence argument, and that was enough.

-The defence team were devastated.
+The defence team was devastated.
 More so than Casement himself, who was by now reconciled to his fate.
 Their constitutional law expert, Professor Morgan, (the Brigadier was also a professor) wrote to F.E. that he had consulted Sir William Houldsworth, then the greatest legal scholar known to the law, and that Houldsworth was in agreement that an important point of law existed that merited a hearing before the House of Lords.
 It is said that upon hearing the great scholar’s opinion, F.E.
 Smith remarked “ I am well acquainted with the legal attainments of Sir William Houldsworth.
-He was, after all, runner up to me in the Vinearian prize for law students when we were at Oxford.”
+He was, after all, runner-up to me in the Vinearian prize for law students when we were at Oxford.”

 There was another point of appeal filed by the Defence team for argument before this Court but not pursued.
-It accounts in part, I suggest, as why the courtroom is so crowded with lawyers.
+It accounts in part, I suggest, as to why the courtroom is so crowded with lawyers.
 At the trial, in his summing up to the Jury, the Lord Chief Justice had directed that”..as a matter of law, that if a man, a British subject, does an act which strengthens, or tends to strengthen the enemies of the king in the conduct of the war… …then that is in law the giving of aid and comfort to the Kings enemies”

 It was an extraordinarily wide and sweeping interpretation of treason, and meant, as Casement wrote in a note to his counsel, that it would leave no loophole of escape from the charge of High Treason to any conscientious objector, or liberal writer, or Christian clergyman within the realm.

-So a further point of appeal prepared for Casement was to challenge the Judges charge to the jury.
+So a further point of appeal prepared for Casement was to challenge the Judge’s charge to the jury.

-It must have spread like wildfire through the Royal courts of Justice, that this unknown, Irish Barrister was about to challenge the charge to the jury made by the very Lord Chief Justice of England.
+It must have spread like wildfire through the Royal Courts of Justice, that this unknown, Irish Barrister was about to challenge the charge to the jury made by the very Lord Chief Justice of England.
 No wonder the lawyers crowded in.

-In the event Sullivan did not pursue the point of appeal.
+In the event, Sullivan did not pursue the point of appeal.
 He made that decision upon his own and without instructions from his client or his solicitor.
 Casement was very angry about it, so too was Gavan Duffy and he, rather imprudently, made his unhappiness known, albeit informally, to other members of the English Bar.
-Casement thought Sullivan had played him a sad trick and that he would have been better off making do with the two Welshmen, Artemous Jones and Professor Morgan.
+Casement thought Sullivan had played him a sad trick and that he would have been better off making do with the two Welshmen, Artemous Jones, and Professor Morgan.

-In any event Darling, hearing about the disquiet, reconvened the Court of Appeal to hear any further points of appeal that might be made.
+In any event, Darling, hearing about the disquiet, reconvened the Court of Appeal to hear any further points of appeal that might be made.
 The prosecution team appeared but the defence did not.
 Nothing else was heard of the matter.